ROS2 Plugin

 The ros2

-type RPC backend is an RPC backend provided by ros2_plugin, used to invoke and process AimRT RPC requests through the ROS2 RPC approach.
-All its configuration items are as follows:
+type RPC backend is an RPC backend provided by ros2_plugin, used to invoke and handle AimRT RPC requests via the ROS2 RPC mechanism.
+All of its configuration items are as follows:

 Node |